-The free hazardous waste service for residents is provided by Hastings District Council and Napier City Council every year in November.
+The free hazardous waste service for residents is provided by Hastings District Council and Napier City Council every year.

 Householders can dispose of their hazardous wastes safely; for example old paints, waste oil, batteries, and household and garden chemicals.